Irkka/dml/rules/gameplay/game/round/turn/index.md

 ## Turn Sequence

+1. Supply Step
+2. Market Phase
+3. Restock Phase

+### Supply Step

-1. Supply Step – Draw one card from the Event Deck
+Draw one card from the Event Deck:

 * If it is a Resource, put it in the Market Place in to its corresponding Stock
 * If it is a Foreign Merchant, commence Foreign Merchant Phase immediately
 * If it is any other Character Card, place it into the Dragon's Hoard
-2. Market Phase
-4. Restock Step

-## Specific Rules

-### Restock

-The Market Place must have at least 3 resources at the last step of the Turn.
-The Dealer draws cards from the Global Event Deck until at least 3 Resource cards are in the Market Place.
-All other cards of non-Resource types are put to the Dragon's Hoard.